kerivin/kerivin.github.io/_posts/2024-10-18-imposing-morality-hacksaw-ridge-vs-generation-kill.md

 His driver, who's been the most funny and childish, suddenly starts a fight for absolutely no reason when they're done and about to head home.

 And of course, great final moments of the last episode.
 Throughout the show you might have noticed guys filming random stuff, and finally they see the full video.
 And it's terrible.
 Destroyed houses, explosions, corpses, burnt cars.
 'Man comes around' by Johnny Cash is playing, it's the first time we hear music.
 The soldiers leave one by one.
-Just one watches till the end and enjoys, and it's the same guy who killed the kid.
+Only one of them watches till the end and enjoys, and it's the same guy who killed the kid.
+Not a single word was spoken throughout this scene.

 They were supposed to be proud, weren't they?